Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

-## Ice Lobes
+### Ice Lobes
 There are three phases of the glaciation period you need to know, with four associated lobes.
 Lobes themselves form because ice wants to move under gravity, and with the Laurentide ice sheet at 2 miles high, the base of the ice sheet was under significant pressure.
 The thickness of the ice above, topography of the land and geology have an impact on how lobes form.
-In areas of lower resistance such as a valley, ice can be channeled and advance faster, forming the lobes.
+In areas of lower resistance such as a valley, ice can be channelled and advance faster, forming the lobes.

-### Wadena Lobe
+#### Wadena Lobe
 The Wadena Lobe was the first of the four main lobes that were on top of Minnesota.
 Arriving around 30kya, the lobe came in from the north to north-west and is characterised by the deposits it created, being from red sandstone, shale and limestone.

 This deposition produced the Alexandra and Itasca moraines, forming the tilly Wadena Drumlin Field over the Wadena, Otter Tail and Todd counties, and its ground moraine reached just south of the present-day Twin Cities.

-### Rainy and Superior Lobes
+#### Rainy and Superior Lobes
 The Rainy Lobe moved in from the north to northeast of Minnesota and deposited the St Croix moraine, made of greyish, brown greenstone around 20kya.

 The Superior lobe came in from the northeast at the same time.
 Partially covering present-day Lake Superior, it deposited a series of basalt, red sandstone and greenstone till moraines extending southwards to the Twin Cities.
 Like Wadena, it too deposited drumlins.

-### Des Moines lobe
+#### Des Moines lobe
 The Des Moines Lobe was active during the most recent glacial period (LGP), around 13kya.
 It moved in from the northwest, covering vast expanses of the west of the county from the most northerly point to the most southerly point.
 It deposited till that is **tan** to **buff** **coloured** and is **clay-rich and calcareous** due to its shale and limestone source in the northeast.
 In the southwest, the **Prairie Coteau** region has examples of terminal moraine, and outwash plains.
 Many of this lobe's deposits are over 160 metres deep in the region.